csindle/psych/services.md

 1. Couples, and
 1. Groups.

-I'm am trained in the following therapeutic techniques:
+I am trained in the following therapeutic techniques:

 * Psychodynamic Therapy,
 * Play Therapy,